With a burst of fall color and frost on the pumpkins, the

 looking for creative ways to get rid of them other than

-plastic containers, the squash stores well in the freezer.
+plastic containers, the squash will store well in the freezer.

 The nutritious squash contains the cancer-preventing